 Oru advice : climb to the top of the Arc de Triomphe.
 From there, you will enjoy one of the most beautiful views of Paris.
 The sight of the Eiffel Tower combined with the sight of the avenue of the Champs-Élysées is unmissable.

 At the other end of the avenue is another important monument: the obelisk.
 It stands in the middle of the Place de la Concorde.

 If you’re a high-fashion addict, you’ll be delighted to know that you are very close to the rue Montaigne and to the Place Vendôme, famous places of Parisian luxury.

 Peckish?
-The Champs-Élysées offer plenty opportunities for lunch on the shoot.
+The Champs-Élysées offer plenty opportunities for a lunch on the run .

-The beautiful garden of the adjoining Tuileries of Place de la Concorde is also ideal for an outdoor pic-nic.
+The beautiful garden of Tuileries, closed to the Place de la Concorde, is also ideal for an outdoor pic-nic.